ncmoliver/ai-case-study/README.md

 ***ShotTracker*** is one of the leading basketball analytical companies, as it was founded in 2013.
 ShotQuality compared to ShotTracker is a bit unfair at the moment as ShotQuality is only two years old.
 Within those two years, they have seen a huge growth in success, funding, and subscriptions.
 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+Additional products and services that ShotQuality could offer are a visual predictions of player and team movements, training their ai model on common patterns and movmeents player make that correlate with the team system.
+In doing so, they can gauge and possibly predict what is going to happen next and additional elements that can be added to heighten chance of success.

 * Why do you think that offering this product or service would benefit the company?
+Offering a product/service that could visually show the different possibilities of future movement would be next level in the game of basketball.
+Coaches with this insight, could now plan around predicted roadblocks that may
 * What technologies would this additional product or service utilize?
+*Software Update*: The software will need to be updated to produce a video version of the calculated product of the algorithm.
+Software will need to be designed to visually display metrics and factors that are being collected and analyzed by video software to create a animated version of a similated practice or game.
+The software will be able to track and recreate patters, plays, and movements.

 * Why are these technologies appropriate for your solution?
+These technologies are appropiate for my solution because currently there are already products on the market that uses AI technologies to analyze video footage.
+With this, ShotQuality could create a similar product to add into thier existing algorithm in order to provide the additional metrics they will need in order to track and provide a visual representation on future action/movements.